-- 12.1 The fully equipped Medical Centre is run by Registered Nurses and and is located in The Link and near the office of the Designated Safeguarding Lead. - 12.2 The Nurse Manager has responsibility for the management of the Medical Centre and ensures policies and procedures are in place and followed. - 12.3 The School Nurses main responsibility is the health and wellbeing of pupils, leading the provision of first aid nursing and on-site medical care, and also supporting pupils with existing medical conditions.
+- 12.1 The fully equipped Medical Centre is run by Registered Nurses and is located in The Link. - 12.2 The Nurse Manager has responsibility for the management of the Medical Centre and ensures policies and procedures are in place and followed. - 12.3 The Nurses main responsibility is the health and wellbeing of pupils, leading the provision of first aid nursing and on-site medical care, and also supporting pupils with existing medical conditions.
 They will also provide teaching and training on health issues as appropriate to pupils and staff. - 12.4 Staff also have open access to the School Nurses when feeling unwell, for assessment and triage.
-The School Nurses will also provide emergency care for visitors and staff as necessary.
+The Nurses will also provide emergency care for visitors and staff as necessary.